Darkknight-86/RAG_Benchmark/README.md

 ## 🤝 **Contributing**

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Here's how to get started:

 ### **Development Setup**